 Do I Need to Attend Orientation and Check In?

-Yes, all J-1 professors are required to report to the ISSS office at UW-Platteville (Royce Hall 105) when they arrive on campus, and they should bring their immigration documents (passport, DS-2019, visa, I-94 card) so that ISSS can register them in SEVIS.
+Yes, all J-1 professors are required to report to the ISSS office at UW-Platteville (Royce Hall) when they arrive on campus, and they should bring their immigration documents (passport, DS-2019, visa) so that ISSS can register them in SEVIS.
 J-1 professors must also attend a J-1 Professor Orientation/SEVIS registration session with ISSS.
-Please email firstname.lastname@example.org or go to Royce Hall 105 to check in and schedule your orientation session.
-Failure to check in with ISSS and attend the J-1 Professor Orientation session within 20 calendar days of the program start date on Form DS-2019 will cause the visiting professor’s program to be automatically terminated, jeopardizing his/her legal status in the U.S.
+Please email email@example.com or go to the ISSS Office in Royce Hall to check in and schedule your orientation session.
+Failure to check in with ISSS and attend the J-1 Professor Orientation session within 10 calendar days of the program start date on Form DS-2019 will cause the visiting professor’s program to be automatically terminated, jeopardizing his/her legal status in the U.S.

 Am I Required to Have Health Insurance?

 Yes.
 Unlike any other immigration categories, the Department of State (DOS) federally mandates all J-1 and J-2 status holders to carry adequate health insurance coverage.
 The J-1 professor must purchase insurance for him/herself and his/her J-2 dependents immediately upon arrival in the U.S. Visiting professors and their dependents at UW-Platteville are required to purchase UW-Platteville’s health insurance plan for international students and scholars, since this plan meets the DOS insurance coverage requirements.
-The ISSS Office will automatically enroll you in the university-sponsored health insurance plan for the duration of your J-1 program; you do not need to fill out any forms.
-This plan costs approximately $120/month per J-1 or J-2 visa holder and you will be asked to pay the insurance fees once you arrive at UW-Platteville.
+This plan costs approximately $149/month per J-1 or J-2 visa holder and you will need to complete the Visiting Scholar Health Insurance Enrollment Form prior to arriving at UW-Platteville.
 If you plan on arriving in the U.S. before your program start date or staying in the U.S. during the 30-day grace period at the end of your program, you should consider purchasing insurance to cover you during these times, since you will not be covered by the university-sponsored insurance plan before or after your program end date.
-More information about the university-sponsored health insurance plan is available at http://www.uwplatt.edu/isss/health-insurance
+More information about the university-sponsored health insurance plan is available at /isss/health-insurance

 What are the DOS requirements for health insurance coverage for J exchange visitors?